Cognigy/Extensions/extensions/avaya-voice/README.md

 This node will set the locale language and the voice type on CPaaS so that the intended language and the voice will be spoken to the customers.
    - `Language`: the lauage to be spoken to the customer such as `English(United States)`.
    - `Voice`: the man or woman's voice to be spoken to the customer such as `woman`.

+# Node: Call

+This node will perform a variety of call operations such as make call etc.
+This node will be available in upcoming release.